The Morey Corporation

 According to the FMCSA, there are three main requirements for electronic logging devices:

 Furthermore, at the end of 2017 a new regulation required drivers using an ELD to have an ELD information packet onboard the commercial motor vehicle (CMV).
-This includes a user’s manual, instruction sheet, and malfunction instruction sheet, which can be in paper or electronic form.
+This includes a user’s manual, instruction sheet, and malfunction instruction sheet, which can be paper or electronic.

 Are There Any ELD Rule Exceptions?